 George also serves as the competition chair for the Orlando Camera Club, in Orlando, Florida.

-Holly’s passion is offering photographic workshops along with her husband Mark Jansen through Jansen Photo Expeditions.
-Their photographic intensive field guided workshops offer beginning to advanced landscape photographers the tools they need to capture the beauty of amazing natural locations throughout California and the American West, as well as Iceland and Africa.
-Holly and her husband also teach photographic workshops for Samys Camera in Southern California and the Manfrotto School of Excellence.
+Holly’s passion is teaching group and private photographic workshops along with her husband Mark Jansen through Jansen Photo Expeditions.
+Their photographic intensive field guided workshops offer beginning to advanced landscape photographers the tools they need to capture the beauty of amazing natural locations throughout California, the American West, Iceland, and Costa Rica.

 For a complete list of current workshops go to:

 YouTube – youtube.com/c/Jansenphotoexpeditions